onnx/onnx/docs/Operators.md

 #### Version

-This version of the operator has been available since version 9 of the default ONNX operator set.
+This version of the operator has been available since version 12 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#BatchNormalization-1">BatchNormalization-1</a>, <a href="Changelog.md#BatchNormalization-6">BatchNormalization-6</a>, <a href="Changelog.md#BatchNormalization-7">BatchNormalization-7</a>
+Other versions of this operator: <a href="Changelog.md#BatchNormalization-1">BatchNormalization-1</a>, <a href="Changelog.md#BatchNormalization-6">BatchNormalization-6</a>, <a href="Changelog.md#BatchNormalization-7">BatchNormalization-7</a>, <a href="Changelog.md#BatchNormalization-9">BatchNormalization-9</a>

 #### Attributes